nficano/python-lambda/README.rst

 Working with Lambda is relatively easy, but the process of bundling and deploying your code is not as simple as it could be.

-The *Python-Lambda* library takes away the guest work of developing your Python-Lambda microservices by providing you tools to streamline the annoying parts.
+The *Python-Lambda* library takes away the guest work of developing your Python-Lambda microservices by providing you a toolset to streamline the annoying parts.

 Requirements
 ============